EKGF/grapharch/docs/feature/general/general-ontology-precision.md

 ---
-title: "Feature &mdash; Ontology Precision"
+title: "Ontology Precision"
 layout: default
-permalink: /feature/ontology-precision
+parent: General
+nav_order: 1
 ---

-# Feature &mdash; Ontology Precision
+# Ontology Precision

 GraphArch emphasizes governance and precision in documenting ontologies, schemas, and their relationships.
 It aims to deliver librarian-level